pragma-/pbot/doc/QuickStart.md

     useradd Bob global Bob!~user@*.domain.com 100

-This will create a level `100` admin user account named `Bob`.
+This will create a level `100` admin user account named `Bob` that can administrate all channels.
 Note the wildcard replacing `some` in `some.domain.com`.
 Now as long as your connected hostmask matches your user account hostmask, you will be recognized.

 In your own IRC client, connected using the hostmask we just added, type the following command: